Fundamentals: Locate, identify, & connect the dots in your research

 In this webinar, you will learn:

-- How to access social media content to supplement your CLEAR public records research using stand-alone searches and the Web Analytics Dashboard Tool
+- How to access social media content to supplement your CLEAR public records research using stand-alone searches and the Web and Social Media

 - How to narrow results with filters and easily add the web results you find to your reports to supplement your public records research